DanielEduardoLopez/CrimePredictionMX/README.md

 	<img src="Images/Header.png?raw=true" width=80% height=80%>
 </p>

-# Prediction of the Probability of Suffering a Crime in Mexico
+# Prediction of the Probability of Suffering Different Crimes in Mexico
 #### By Daniel Eduardo López

 **30/04/2023**